 We were given gift bags (a very nice gesture) and then whisked off to the nearest White Castle in Jamie’s White Castle mobile, a Sprinter-type vehicle covered in White Castle logos.
 He told us his teenage daughter is embarrassed to be dropped off at school in it, hilarious.

 After a tour of the White Castle flagship store, we sat down for lunch.
-I ate a couple of Double Sliders w/cheese and a couple of the Jalapeño Cheese Sliders with an order of fries & a Coke.
+I ate a couple of double siders with cheese and a couple of the jalapeño cheese sliders with an order of fries & a Coke.

-There is something crave-able about White Castle.
-Why bring that up?
-We considered getting some sliders for the road in the drive-thru after lunch.
-Later on, we did end up grabbing some White Castle in Erlanger, Kentucky, on our drive to Atlanta.
+Later, we grabbed some White Castle in Erlanger, Kentucky, driving to Atlanta.
 We knew it’d be a while before we had a chance to have another one.

 Thank you to White Castle and Jamie Richardson for rolling out the red carpet for us.
 They outdid themselves; class acts all the way.

 Do I know more than I’m letting on about White Castle‘s future?
 Next topic, please!